Faustharus/Converter/README.md

 # Converter
-Redesign of the Converter Project
+Redesign of the Converter Project (From HWS)

 Made also with Swift / SwiftUI